Bertie

 Every vote should count the same, no matter where you live or how you vote.

-I am a mom, a wife, and an advocate.
+I am the mom of two kids who attend public schools, a wife, and an advocate.

 Growing up in rural Farmville, Virginia, I learned early what it means to be a part of a community, how much service matters, and why showing up for your neighbors is important.